YAZAN420/LITERC.-CC-C/project.md

 - The laptop sends the processed data to the ESP8266 using an HTTP POST request over Wi-Fi.
 The ESP8266 receives the data and sends commands to the L298N motor driver to control the car's movement.

 ### 4. ESP8266 → Motor Driver
-- The L298N motor driver controls the DC motors based on the orientation data received from the ESP8266.
+- The L298N motor driver controls the DC motors based on the orientation data received from the ESP8266 and the speed will changed according to its values.

+### mode 2 : using ultrasonic

+- the ulttasonic sensor reads the distance and controls the motors according to it.

 ---